Skip to contents

 It is apparent that during the first warmup phase the model with Stan defaults (‘adapted’ in the above plot) has a large adjustment in stepsize and this corresponds to very long trajectory lengths and thus increased computational time.
 If descaled using QQ the adaptation does nothing (‘descaled + adapted’), which is why such a short warmup period can be used with SNUTS (‘descaled + not adapted’) in this case, and often which is why the default warmup is short and adaptation disabled for SNUTS.

-In other cases a longer warmup and mass matrix adaptation will make a difference, see for example the ‘wildf’ model in C. C. Monnahan et al. (in prep).
+In other cases a longer warmup and mass matrix adaptation will make a difference, see for example the ‘wildf’ model in Cole C. Monnahan et al. (2026).

 Embedded Laplace approximation SNUTS

 This approach uses NUTS (or SNUTS) to sample from the marginal posterior using the Laplace approximation to integrate the random effects.
 This was first explored in (C. C. Monnahan and Kristensen 2018) and later in more detail in (Margossian et al. 2020) who called it the ‘embedded Laplace approximation’.
-(C. C. Monnahan et al. in prep) applied this to a much larger set of models and found mixed results.
+(Cole C. Monnahan et al. 2026) applied this to a much larger set of models and found mixed results.

 It is trivial to try in SNUTS by simply declaring laplace=TRUE.